tremaru/pyiArduinoI2Cexpander/README.md

-# module for Trema Expander Hat for Raspberry Pi
+#python module for Trema Expander Hat for Raspberry Pi